 Green Fellowships fund projects exploring student-led advancement of social justice, sustainable technology, and environmental sustainability at UC Davis.

 On the occasion of the 50th Anniversary of the Whole Earth Festival in 2018 grateful UC Davis alumni, faculty and community members donated money to create the Green Fellowship, which supports students advancing social justice and environmental sustainability.
 These donors are also supporting the advancement of the Sustainable Living and Learning Communities (SLLC).

 Two Green Fellows will be selected annually to receive $4,000 each.
-This funding is to inspire students to implement a project advancing social justice and environmental sustainability at UC Davis through the SLLC.
+This funding is to inspire and support students to implement UC Davis projects advancing social justice and environmental sustainability through the SLLC.

 Each fellowship includes $4,000 in direct financial support for the student and up to $2,500 to be used as directed by the advisor to the project for mentorship support or supplies.
 The Green Fellowship is open to all students in all majors who have at least a 2.5 GPA.